VirkSaab/Virksaab.github.io/_posts/MECSEAIML_posts/RM/2020-09-15-20mai_rm_probformulation.md

 viz. **A research problem** is a statement about an area of concern, a condition to be improved, a difficulty to be eliminated, or a troubling question that exists in scholarly literature, in theory, or in practice that points to the need for meaningful understanding and deliberate investigation.
 In some social science disciplines the research problem is typically posed in the form of a question.
 A research problem does not state how to do something, offer a vague or broad proposition, or present a value question.
 However, it is important to remember that not all questions can be transformed into research problems and some may prove to be extremely difficult to study.

+We can, thus, state the components of a research problem as under:
+* There must be an individual or a group which has some difficulty or the problem.
+* There must be some objective(s) to be attained at.
+If one wants nothing, one cannot have a problem.
+* There must be alternative means (or the courses of action) for obtaining the objective(s) one wishes to attain.
+This means that there must be at least two means available to a researcher for if he has no choice of means, he cannot have a problem.
+* There must remain some doubt in the mind of a researcher with regard to the selection of alternatives.
+This means that research must answer the question concerning the relative efficiency of the possible alternatives.
+* There must be some environment(s) to which the difficulty pertains.

 Thus, a research problem is one which requires a researcher to find out the best solution for the given problem, i.e., to find out by which course of action the objective can be attained optimally in the context of a given environment.
 There are several factors which may result in making the problem complicated.
 For instance, the environment may change affecting the efficiencies of the courses of action or the values of the outcomes; the number of alternative courses of action may be very large; persons not involved in making the decision may be affected by it and react to it favourably or unfavourably, and similar other factors.
 All such elements (or at least the important ones) may be thought of in context of a research problem.

 #### The purpose of a problem statement is to: